Ruturaj0598/Multi-Modal-Image-Text-Matching-for-Emotion-Recognition/README.md

 1. Download from [Flickr8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k)
 2. For converting the dataset into npy files and CSV file use [NPY Generator_Flickr](prepare_flickr8k.py)

 Your data is ready to be processed.
+The system includes three main components:

 ## Part 1: Baseline Model 🏗️
 ------------------------